openmoh/openmohaa/docs/compiling.md

 - A C++11 compiler
 - OpenAL SDK (can be found [here](https://github.com/kcat/openal-soft))

-The installation directory can be set to the MOHAA directory.
+The installation directory can be set to the MOHAA directory with `-DCMAKE_INSTALL_PREFIX=/path/to/mohaa`.

-By default, the build will produce both the client and dedicated server versions.
-The client can be omitted from the build by appending `-DBUILD_NO_CLIENT=1` to the CMake command-line arguments.
-Using this parameter will result in only the server portion being built.

-OpenAL can be disabled by appending `-DNO_OPENAL=1` to the CMake command-line arguments.
-The old SDL-based sound system will be used instead, it lacks some features such as ambient sounds.

 ## Compiling for Linux